maddiekettler/sound_and_vision/README.md

-Feel free to test the program with whatever songs you choose, and to also modify the number of particles in the setup() function (default is 500, I've tested it with 1000 particles and it's visually interesting) as well as the size and shape of the particles (which can be modified in the cloudDraw() function).
+Feel free to test the program with whatever songs you choose, and to also modify the number of particles in the setup() function (default is 500, I've tested it with 1000 particles and it's a little more visually interesting) as well as the size and shape of the particles (which can be modified in the cloudDraw() function).

 Title, "Sound and Vision" inspired by the song with the same name by David Bowie from his album "Low", originally released 14 January 1977.